 Halloween just turned pink!
 I’m so excited to share my pink Halloween party with you.
 It was so much fun to put together and could not be cuter.
-I partnered with The Care and Share MCC Thrift Shop to put together this fun celebration.
 We used so many great thrift store finds and gave some a fun makeover to create amazing pink Halloween decor.

 I set up the pink Halloween party with three different centres for guests to enjoy.
-This set is perfect for young guests to enjoy, and go back and forth to whatever they’d like.
+This setup is perfect for young guests to enjoy, and go back and forth to whatever they’d like.

 Dress Up Centre

 The dress up centre is the first thing I worked on.
-It wouldn’t be Halloween without some costumes to dress up in.
-We found so many great options at The Care and Share MCC Thrift Shop.
+It wouldn’t be pink Halloween without some pink Halloween costumes to dress up in.
+We found so many great options at our local thrift store on a recent visit.
 There were big costumes and little costumes for every age group, for boys and girls.
-I thought that it would be fun to have some options, including a fun basket full of great accessories for princesses, knights, or puppies.
+I thought that it would be fun to have some options, including a fun basket full of great accessories for princesses, knights, a flying ghost or a puppy.

 These costumes aren’t just for Halloween.
 After the festivities add these to the kids’ dress up box, and enjoy them for years to come.
 Make believe is such a favourite.

-We added some fun bats to our dress up centre.
-These are cut out of black scrap book paper on my cricut.
+We added some fun bats to our dress up centre as decorations.
+These are cut out of black scrapbook paper on my cricut.
 You can use my pattern in Cricut Design Space here.
 These would also be really great as pink bats, just use pink scrapbook paper instead.
 Once they were cut, I used simple tape on the back to attach them to the wall and they look so fun and festive.

 Pink Halloween Food and Snacks

 I used some thrifted glass bottles for our strawberry milk to match our pink decor.
 To make them extra Halloween-y I added some fun playful accents of little black vinyl bats.

 Peanut Butter Bats

 These little bat treats were so easy to put together and are the most adorable cookies.
 I used peanut butter cups as the base.
 Next, take a regular Oreo, and remove the filling.
 Cut the Oreo in half to make the bat wings.
 Attach the wings with a little icing, and use more icing to attach some candy eyes.

 Mini Pumpkin Treats Containers